TETSUO:

 Naturally, with all the hype and hoopla on the cover of this movie, I expected "great" things.
 What a "great" disappointment.

 To be quite honest, I probably would have liked this movie a whole lot better if the box ads hadn't pointed my tastes in another direction.
-The blurbs led me to believe that I would see something like THE MATRIX, instead of something more like ERASERHEAD: a switcheroo akin to eating French food when you expected Barbeque.
+The blurbs led me to believe that I would see something like THE MATRIX, instead of something more like ERASERHEAD: a switcheroo akin to eating Quiche when you were promised Barbeque.

 TETSUO: THE IRON MAN starts out confused but interesting when some clown "The Metal Festishist" (Writer / Director Shin'ya Tsukamoto: TETSUO II: BODY HAMMER, TESTSUO III: THE BULLET MAN) who lives in a nest of twisted metal, purposefully drives a long iron screw into his leg.